|Guide||♦||6 Triplogs||0 Topics|

 Warning the 2019 Woodbury Fire & 2020 Sawtooth Fire damaged a majority of the Superstition Wilderness.

 That yellow knob northwest of Flatiron

 Early on we saw 6 mule deer below the Palmer mine as well as a beautiful Costa's hummingbird and the chuparosa were in bloom.
 We hiked up the well-worn Siphon Draw Trail (no water coming down the waterfall, but there were the ever-present orange peels in the pool below) and up the steps above the slickrock.
-From there we took a hard left to get into the drainage that feeds the Siphon Draw Waterfall.
-We stayed in the (thankfully) dry drainage, easily boulder-hoping to gain elevation.
-About half way to the top, though, we left the drainage and kept to the left side of a mini-ridge.
-At this point the ground was loose and steep and we had to be alert for skin-piercing thorns.
+From there, we took a hard left to get into the drainage that feeds the Siphon Draw Waterfall.
+We stayed in the (thankfully) dry drainage, easily boulder-hopping to gain elevation.
+About halfway to the top, though, we left the drainage and kept to the left side of a mini-ridge.
+At this point, the ground was loose and steep, and we had to be alert for skin-piercing thorns.

-Along the way we had unique views of Flatiron and the hoodoos to the west of the drainage.
+Along the way, we had unique views of Flatiron and the hoodoos to the west of the drainage.
 Once we made it to the top/saddle, we took a hard left and headed west for 4102 (although we could not see it at that point).
 It was easy hiking from there with little bushwhacking.
 We enjoyed views of Four Peaks and all the terrain in the foreground.
-After stopping for lunch we proceeded on to 4102 and scrambled on to the top.
+After stopping for lunch, we proceeded on to 4102 and scrambled to the top.